alam689/Devops-Component/README.md

 **LaunchDarkly / Unleash / Flagsmith** — Feature-flag platforms.
 How it works: flags are evaluated at runtime via an SDK in your app; the platform pushes flag state (often via streaming) so toggling a flag instantly changes behavior for targeted users or percentages — *without a redeploy*.
 This decouples deploying code from releasing a feature, enabling canary and A/B rollouts.
 Unleash is open-source/self-hostable; LaunchDarkly is the SaaS leader.

+**Split.io** — A feature-flag and experimentation platform.
+How it works: like LaunchDarkly, SDKs evaluate flags at runtime, but it adds strong *experimentation* — tying flag exposure to metrics so you can measure a feature's impact statistically (A/B testing with significance).
 [⬆ Back to index](#part-1--component-index)

 ---